ashwin19971/SpinAndWin/README.md

 - install npm dependencies using `npm install`
 - start the project using `npm start`

+To drag the wheel on clockwise and anti-clockwise direction.
+Access the url on desktop.

 That's it, the application server will be started on http://localhost:3000/<br/><br/>
 View the application on https://ashwin19971.github.io/spin-and-win/